 Tommy Chong was committed to taking his case to court but instead was forced to take a plea deal, like over 90% of defendants in America today.
 He took the deal because the prosecutors were threatening to go after his wife and son if he didn’t.
 After he emerged from meeting with prosecutors he uttered a phrase that struck a little too close to the truth when he said “I guess my glass bongs were the only weapons of mass destruction the Bush administration has found.”

 This statement along with his “glamorization of pot smoking in his movies garnered him a 9 month prison term.
 This was by far the harshest sentence of any of the 55 defendants arrested in the DEA operation.
 When Tommy Chong was released from prions he began doing interviews.
 The one thing that everyone asked him was “what was prison like?”
 To that he would always respond “you will find out”.
 He explained that the way the laws are written they (The State) can put anyone the want to into prison.

 Drug Prohibition isn’t a drug user vs. non-drug user issue.
 It’s a freedom issue and Tommy Chong gets that.

-What I took away from the movie along wtih the absurdity of drug Prohibition is that ommy Chong and his wife are solid people.
+What I took away from the movie along wtih the absurdity of drug Prohibition is that Tommy Chong and his wife are solid people.
 They seem happy and loving.
-So what they smoke pot.
+They are adults and have the right to ingest a plant if they choose to.
 Maybe the world would be a better place if everyone did.
 I don’t know that for sure but I do know for certain is that what I put into my body is my choice and no governmental agency has authority to interfere in my decision.

 The drug war has cost over a trillion dollars since 1970, arrested over 20,000,000 individuals just for marijuana, and killed tens of thousands of individuals.
 The time to end the insanity is now and at the very least Legalize Marijuana.
 Freedom is not divisible.